cortexproject/cortex-helm-chart/docs/guides/migrate_to_zone_aware.markdown

 1. Remove all values below `ingester.zoneAwareReplication.migration`.
 This will delete the old stateful set.

-1. If you have previously disabled shuffle-sharding, wait `-querier.shuffle-sharding-ingesters-lookback-period` before removing `querier.extraArgs`.
+1. If you have set any querier arguments in the first step, wait `-querier.shuffle-sharding-ingesters-lookback-period` before removing `querier.extraArgs`.

 ## Faster rollouts